Choosing a computerized maintenance management system (CMMS) is not a simple process.

-When choosing a CMMS, you’re trusting it with the collection, organization and storage of your data.
-You’re also trusting that the vendor is updating and improving its solution to keep it running smoothly, as well as providing you with the necessary support and information to use the solution.
+When choosing a CMMS, you are entrusting the software vendor with the collection, organization, and storage of your data.
+You’re also trusting that the vendor is updating and improving its software to keep it running smoothly, as well as providing you with the necessary support and information to use the solution.

-Knowing a CMMS vendor’s complete profile and offerings is crucial in deciding which solution to purchase.
+Knowing a CMMS vendor’s complete profile and products are crucial in deciding which solution to purchase.

-Once you have your list of potential solutions down to the top three or four, ask each vendor these seven questions before signing on the dotted line:
+Once you have your list of potential software providers narrowed down to three or four, ask each vendor these seven questions before signing on the dotted line: